AhmedShafique313/AI_Engineer-with-python/README.md

 5. Type Casting: Here is link to learn type casting in python and there are two types of Type Casting in python `Implict` and `Explict`.
 [Click](https://www.programiz.com/python-programming/type-conversion-and-casting)

 6. Functions: Two type of functions. `built-in` functions and `user define` functions.
 Here are the links of both type of functions.
 [Link1](https://www.w3schools.com/python/python_functions.asp) [Link2](https://docs.python.org/3/library/functions.html)

+7. Json: Javascript Object Notation.
+Go to the link to learn about the json library in python and enjoy happy learning.
+Here is a link to learn.